 Give the pasta a quick stir every three to five minutes or so while you grab plates and silverware, catch up on email, make a salad, pour a drink, and before you know it, you can carry the whole shebang to the table.

 Chefs already do this to an extent, taking pasta out of the water a few minutes before it’s perfectly al dente and stirring it into whatever luscious sauce they’re simmering for the last bit of cooking time.
-The pasta absorbs the sauce, giving it extra oomph, and the sauce takes on some of the pasta starch to thicken it a little more.

 - 1 large fennel bulb